apache/jackrabbit-oak/oak-doc/src/site/markdown/nodestore/document/mongo-document-store.md

 of `secondaryPreferred`.
 This takes pressure off the primary.

-When the `MongoDocumentStore` is configured with an explicit read preference via the MongoDB URI, the read preference is considered a hit.
+When the `MongoDocumentStore` is configured with an explicit read preference via the MongoDB URI, the read preference is considered a hint.
 The implementation may still read from the primary when it cannot guarantee a consistent read from a secondary.
 This may be the case when a secondary lags behind and a read happens for a document that was recently modified.